 You can play roulette for free online by starting the game and selecting the size of your bet.
 If you’re playing in demo mode, you can simply refresh the page to reset your chips.
-If you’re playing at a social casino and run out of Premium Funzpoints or Sweeps Coins, you can receive more in the following ways:
+If you’re playing at a social casino and run out of Sweeps Coins – or what are called Sweepstakes Coins at our favorite sweepstakes casino, Pulsz Casino – you can receive more in the following ways:

 - Wait until the following day and receive free credits for logging in